 Food is, in many ways, a cultural ambassador.
 Some of my favorite recipes have come from friends abroad.

-Here are some of my favorite recipes for cooking abroad.
+Here are some of my favorite recipes for cooking abroad, whether you’re staying in a hostel and cooking with new friends or renting a condo or house for your time abroad.
 They aren’t meant to be cookbook recipes, with precise directions and measurements, but more guidelines to help travelers with ideas when dealing with foreign ingredients.

 Here are some combinations to try: